fernandopassaia/app_fullstackdemo/README.md

 "react-native run-android" inside the docker containner and install on local mobile.
 Well, to be checked/done...
 ### Lint: Need to pass the code by Linting and fix the inconsistences.

 **Please support us by giving a Star/Fork :star: .
-You'll receive updates - we still have much code to do :stew:**
+You'll receive updates - we still have much code to do ☕**